 Surcharging: A State-by-State Guide

-But why surcharging so controversial in the payment industry?
+But why is surcharging so controversial in the payment industry?
 Surcharging is when a merchant adds a fee to a customer's credit card transaction.
-This compensates for the credit card processing/interchange fees that businesses pay to credit card companies for using their payment network.
+This compensates for the credit card processing/interchange fees businesses pay to credit card companies for using their payment network.

 To help you leave card processing fees behind, we've compiled an overview of surcharging and its legality across the country.
-Keep reading to learn more.

 Different companies offer discounts to incentivize other payment alternatives.
 These include a discount equivalent to the card processing fees if they choose other payment methods, such as debit or paper checks.
+In this cash discounting method, the merchant absorbs the payment processing fee for the affordable payment options.
+This “zero-fee” strategy appeals to consumers who prefer a payment option without fees.

 Are credit card surcharges legal in the United States?